‘Playboy’ Model Lindsey Pelas Flaunts Massive Cleavage In Unzipped Bathing Suit

 Lindsey Pelas left little to the imagination in her latest social media posts, but her loyal fans don’t mind one bit.
 The Playboy model stunned in a skimpy blue one-piece bathing suit that put all of her curves on display.

 In the sexy snapshot, Lindsey rocked the swimwear, which also boasted black, see-through netting up the sides and a zipper in the front.
-Of course, Pelas left the suit mostly unzipped to show off her massive cleavage as she posed for the camera with a Bang energy drink.
+Of course, Pelas left the suit mostly unzipped to show off her massive cleavage, as she posed for the camera with a Bang energy drink.

-The model is seen drinking the beverage and also peeling off a sheer, white robe in slow motion as she endorses the drink and showcases her curvy backside.
+The model is seen drinking the beverage and also peeling off a sheer white robe in slow motion, as she endorses the drink and showcases her curvy backside.

 Pelas wore her long, platinum blond hair parted down the middle and styled in loose curls that fell down her back and around her shoulders.
 She also donned a full face of makeup in the video, which included darkened eyebrows, thick lashes, and pink eye shadow.
 She added to the look by sporting a bronzed glow, pink blush on her cheeks, and a light pink color on her lips.